 When so much of our communication is done through texting, how do we deal with late text replies?
 By asking ourselves five specific questions, we can get a grip on our expectations, avoid anxiety and learn to appropriately respond to late replies.

-After surveying 18 first year university students with this question, I was surprised at the concurrency of the results.
+After surveying 18 first-year university students with this question, we were surprised at the concurrency of the results.

 Although questioned individually, they 100% all gave the same answers.

 When is a reply considered late (during non-work hours)?

 Friend – after 24 hours

 They cause feelings of being unwanted, unvalued, and extreme anxiety.

 For romantic interests, not receiving prompt text responses is a direct indicator of interest or lack of interest, and causes the most stress out of any type of late text message.

 2. How Well Do You Know the Person You Are Texting?